 Modified bitumen roof systems consist of one, two, or three plies.
 The type of substrate will often determine the type of system being installed.
 Modified membranes can also be installed in conjunction with built-up roof materials (such as multiple plies of fiberglass felt) to form a hybrid roof system.
 Modified roofs have proven performance in residential, commercial, and industrial applications.

 What Products Adept Construction Uses

 Johns Manville has developed formulations that enhance the asphalt’s overall weather-ability by modifying premium-grade asphalts.
 By combining these modified asphalts with non-woven polyester or glass fiber reinforcements, JM produces waterproofing systems that exhibit tremendous strength, elasticity, and weatherability.

 An APP roof membrane provides superior tensile strength while maintaining critical flexibility — even in the coldest environments.
 Additionally, with APP roofing membranes (coated with a proprietary blend of asphalt and atactic polypropylene), contractors now have an efficient mode of application by heat welding, making hot mopping unnecessary.

 Work with the Best Flat Roofers

-Adept Construction can provide you with a top-quality, reliable, flat roof system for nearly any home or business.
+Adept Construction can provide you with a top-quality, reliable, flat roof system for nearly any home or business in or around Naperville.
 We’ll help you select the perfect option for your application and provide installation services with experienced staff who can get the job done to fit your schedule.
 With us, you’ll be able to get some of the best services and products available in the greater Naperville region.
 We also offer other types of roofing to meet your needs if flat roofing isn’t ideal.
 Contact us to get started!